 Will my solution allow my agents to easily tag customer issues and identify recurring problems?

-How can I ensure that my agents have the information they need handy to enable first contact resolution of customer issues?
+How can I ensure that my agents have the information that they need handy to enable first contact resolution of customer issues?

 Does my data-structure allow me to generate robust management information dashboards to track the performance of my agents and business?